tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 5. **IP Geo Plugin** - Attribution.

 == Changelog ==

+= 2.0.0 =
+* **New feature:** Protection against brute-force and reverse-brute-force attacks to the admin area, `admin-ajax.php`, `wp-login.php` and `xmlrpc.php`.
+  This is an experimental function and can be enabled on `Settings` tab.
+  Malicious access can try to login only 5 times per IP address.
+This retry counter can be reset to zero by `Clear statistics` on `Statistics` tab.

 = 1.4.0 =
 * **New feature:** Added a new class for recording the validation logs to